Design Mistakes That Can Ruin your Website

 Best Practice: Standard practice is to keep the font size either 12 or 14.

-Best Practice: Best practice for website design is to add sharing buttons on top of your site making it easier for users to look for your social media experience.
+Best Practice: Best practice for website design is to add sharing buttons on top of your site, making it easier for users to look for your social media experience.

-Your CTA buttons needs to be such that users can’t help but click.
-The very purpose of the call to action button fails if they are not clearly visible or placed at the appropriate location.
-Make sure you place your CTA button either above the fold or below the fold on the web page, these two places are of paramount importance when it comes to the efficacy of the buttons.
-So, make sure you place your CTA buttons rightly to increase your conversion rates.
+Your CTA buttons must be such that users can’t help but click.
+The very purpose of the call to action button fails if they are not visible or placed at the appropriate location.
+Make sure you put your CTA button above or below the fold on the web page.
+These two places are of paramount importance when it comes to the efficacy of the buttons.
+So, ensure you place your CTA buttons correctly to increase your conversion rates.

 Best Practice: Add a ‘contact the webmaster’ link in your site’s footer so that if a user finds any broken link can be quickly fixed.

-10. Not including contact no.: Lastly, another common website design mistakes are not including contact no., address details, email address on your website.
-This information is so critical that the link should be added to each and every page of your website.
-Viewers should be given enough flexibility the way they want to contact you.
-The very presence of this information adds credibility to your site, comforts the visitors and ensures that visitors can get in touch with you easily.
+Lastly, another common website design mistakes are not including contact no., address details, and email address on your website.
+This information is so critical that the link should be added to every page of your website.
+Viewers should be given enough flexibility in how they want to contact you.
+The very presence of this information adds credibility to your site, comforts the visitors, and ensures that visitors can get in touch with you easily.

-Make sure the said design mistakes are not hurting your website’s overall engagement.
+Make sure the design mistakes are not hurting your website’s overall engagement.
 Follow these pointers and maintain a clean and error-free website.